stappersg/vBook/src/advanced/eam/dkim.md

 The standard vSL API has dedicated functions to handle the DKIM protocol.

-Check the [Security](api/../../../reference/vSL/api/Security.md) file to get the full documentation about `verify_dkim`.
+Check the [Security](api/../../../reference/vSL/api/Security.md) chapter to get the full documentation about `verify_dkim`.